shenhuiying2017/azure-docs.es-es/articles/data-lake-store/data-lake-store-security-overview.md

 <properties
-   pageTitle="Información general sobre seguridad en Almacén de Data Lake | Microsoft Azure" description="Descripción de cómo Azure Data Lake Store es un almacén de macrodatos más seguro" services="data-lake-store" documentationCenter="" authors="nitinme"
+   pageTitle="Overview of security in Data Lake Store | Microsoft Azure" description="Understand how Azure Data Lake Store is a more secure big data store" services="data-lake-store" documentationCenter="" authors="nitinme"